-Throughout your first academic year, the entire Crew meets every week with the program directors to develop strategies for academic success, discuss the unique experiences of students whose life experiences have provided special insight into issues surroundng diversity and inclusion.
+Throughout your first academic year, the entire Crew meets every week with the program directors to develop strategies for academic success, discuss your unique experiences of students whose life experiences have provided special insight into issues surroundng diversity and inclusion.

 Each year, the Crew Scholars plan a campus-wide event, collaborate with other student groups, and take a leading role in raising awareness about a social issue that they identify as pressing.
 The group also attends a student leadership conference each spring semester.

 In year two and beyond, each Crew Scholar becomes a mentor for the incoming class, guiding new students through the ups and downs of their first year and building a tradition of responsibility.
 The mentorship activities combined with a shared commitment to graduate from Drake create a sense of community achievement with each year’s graduating class.

 In addition to being paired with a Crew scholar mentor, each incoming Crew Scholar will work with a faculty mentor.
 Faculty mentors support Crew students throughout their time at Drake as students pursue academic excellence, develop professional goals, and make decisions about the diverse academic and social opportunities they encounter at Drake.